Spectra

 2d_spectrum

-Now check the File Formats section for any additional columns you may need to add to this file.
+Now check the Data File Formats section for any additional columns you may need to add to this file.
 If you have additional product names that aren’t covered by this list, please let us know as soon as possible.

 A succinct paragraph describing the product.